pabrams/pabrams.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

-## Blog Post Title From First Header
+## My first blog post

-My first blog post.
-It has some code in it.
+It's about time I started a blog.
+I did have one a long time ago, but my employer forced me to take it down because I guess I said something unflattering.

 ---

-### This is a header
+### Here is some code with syntax highlighting

 #### Some SQL Code